Made with rolled oats, these easy apple cinnamon muffins are perfect for breakfast or after school snacking.

 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

 I like chunks of apple in my muffins, but if you prefer them less chunky, simply chop the apples smaller.
 Or grate them.
+You can peel the apples if you want, too.
+Your call.

-Once the apples are chopped, it’s just a matter of measuring some ingredients and mixing them together.
 You can use a stand mixer or a simple bowl and wooden spoon.
 It’s an easy batter to mix by hand, and honestly, unless your mixer sits out on the counter for easy use, it’s probably not worth pulling it out.

 For an extra pop of flavor, sprinkle on a tablespoon or two of this easy lemon sugar!